Privacy Policy

 We need to process personal data to enter into an employment contract with you and to meet our obligations under your employment contract.
 For example, we need to process your personal data to provide you with an employment contract, to pay you in accordance with your employment contract and to administer benefit, pension and insurance entitlements.

 In some cases, we need to process personal data to ensure that compliance with legal obligations.
-For example, to check an employee's entitlement to work in the UK, to deduct tax, to comply with health and safety laws, to enable employees to take periods of leave to which they are entitled, and to consult with employee representatives if redundancies are proposed or a business transfer is to take place.
+For example, to check an employee's entitlement to work in the UK, Ireland, Spain, Portugal, France or Brazil, to deduct tax, to comply with health and safety laws, to enable employees to take periods of leave to which they are entitled, and to consult with employee representatives if redundancies are proposed or a business transfer is to take place.

 For certain positions, it is necessary to carry out criminal records checks to ensure that individuals are permitted to undertake the role in question.